mlouis96/DataViz/politicalpolarization.md

 # Why Politicians should be banned from Social Media

 ###### Note: the date visuals are still in progress, I am currently in the process of scraping data from Twitter to do a sentiment analysis.
-Some of the other date visulas here are made to show the prevalence of political messaging on social media and impacts.
+Some of the other date visuals here are made to show the prevalence of political messaging on social media and impacts

 ###### A look at politcians on Twitter